MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-641-Provisions-Governing-Senior-Community-Service-Employment-Program/subpart-C-The-State-Plan/section-641.325.md

 (3) Eligible individuals who are minorities;

-(4) Eligible individuals who are limited English proficient; and
+(4) Eligible individuals who are limited English proficient;

-(5) Eligible individuals who have the greatest social need;
+(5) Eligible individuals who have the greatest social need; and

+(6) Eligible individuals who are formerly incarcerated individuals as defined in § 641.140;

 (c) The current and projected employment opportunities in the State (such as by providing information available under sec.
 15 of the Wagner-Peyser Act (29 U.S.C.
 49l-2) by occupation), and the types of skills possessed by eligible individuals;